yash413/yash413.github.io/_pages/about.md

 # I'm Yashwanth | Data Scientist

-Skilled Data Scientist with 3+ years of experience in Data Extraction, Data Modelling, Data Wrangling, Statistical Modeling, Data Mining, Natural Language Processing, Machine Learning, and Data Visualization.
-Proven track record of driving business growth through data-driven strategies and expertise in A/B testing, recommendation systems, and user engagement.
-Proficient in Python, AWS, SQL, and Docker, with a strong background in data analysis, statistical modeling, and manipulation using R.
-Reduced operational costs and improved system reliability through AWS infrastructure design and deployment.
-Experienced in ETL processes, Kubernetes, CI/CD pipelines, and container orchestration for efficient data management and deployment.
+Skilled Data Scientist with 3+ years of proven track record in developing and deploying advanced machine learning models using Python, R, and TensorFlow, with a strong focus on predictive modeling, customer segmentation, and real-time data processing, leading to significant improvements in operational efficiency and business outcomes.
+Expertise in utilizing AWS and Azure for scalable data processing, along with proficiency in key data science tools and methodologies, including PySpark, Tableau, and Power BI, to deliver actionable insights and enhance decision-making.

 ---